 The video above was the catalyst for Ellie having her own website, www.ByeByeILoveYou.com.
-Perfect for this little I, she lets everyone know that “wherever you go, remember you are loved”.
+Perfect for this little I-wired girl, she lets everyone know that "wherever you go, remember you are loved".
 Check it out. 🙂

-This is the first post in the Personality Style Series.
+This is the third post in the Personality Style Series.
 Read through the others here:

 - Personality Isn't Going Away: A Historical Intro